rust-embedded/wg/ops/social-media.md

 In general, we ask that all social media account maintainers use their best judgement to uphold the [Rust Code of Conduct], and operate the account in a way that is both generally appropriate in representing the Rust Embedded Working Group, as well as appropriate for the social media community and norms of that particular site.

-Rust Code of Conduct: https://www.rust-lang.org/policies/code-of-conduct
+[Rust Code of Conduct]: https://www.rust-lang.org/policies/code-of-conduct

 ## How to Share